Academic Catalog

 Residential Communities & Housing

 Residential Communities & Housing works collaboratively with students in their residential spaces to cultivate communities that help students foster life skills, engage across differences, and understand themselves.
-Our work is grounded in Denison’s mission, principles of leadership, civic engagement, and creative problem solving, and in practices of individual and community well-being.
+Our work is grounded in Denison’s mission, in principles of leadership, civic engagement, and creative problem solving, and in practices of individual and community well-being.

-The Residential Communities & Housing team is in the Curtis Community Center (below Curtis Dining Hall).
-It offers various services for students, such as troubleshooting residence hall concerns, managing housing assignments, updating address/phone numbers, ID services, providing assistance with residence room keys, facilitating room change requests, and supporting students who may be managing a roommate conflict.
+The Residential Communities & Housing Office is located in the Curtis Community Center (below Curtis Dining Hall).
+It offers various services for students, such as troubleshooting residence hall concerns, managing housing assignments, ID services, providing assistance with residence room keys and access, facilitating room change requests, and supporting students who may be managing a roommate conflict.
+We also manage the logistics and operations of the residence halls and coordinate planning for physical improvements or new construction of residential facilities.

 For more information, go to https://denison.edu/campus/housing